aecsocket/wordbase/README.md

 - [ ] Popup dictionary stylesheet sucks ass
 - [ ] No dictionary theming
 - [ ] Need options for click-to-lookup
-- [ ] Popup dictionary doesn't render pitch info
 - [ ] No Add to Anki button
 - [ ] No local audio server
 - [ ] No "play pronunciation" button
 - [ ] Popup should remember its set size
 - [ ] Popup disappears if you start click resizing it
-- [ ] No config persistence
-- [ ] Extension doesn't autoconnect to server
-- [ ] Change font setting
 - [ ] Add auto-updating dictionaries
 - [ ] HTTP API for importing dictionaries
 - [ ] Admin web panel
 - [ ] `data-*` attributes in yomitan glossaries
+- [ ] Language-agnostic deconjugation
+- [ ] Platform-agnostic app for VN lookups from the window itself